 development means the construction, alteration or removal of any fixture, plant or equipment that will be or is used to manufacture, process, pack, treat, destroy or store an explosive.

-(2) The holder of a licence that relates to a place specified in it must give the Chief Officer written notice of any proposed development at the place.
+(2) The holder of an explosives manufacture licence must give the Chief Officer written notice of any proposed development at the site to which the licence relates.

 Penalty: a level 3 fine.

+[Regulation 181 amended in Gazette 2 Dec 2013 p.
+5612.]

 182. Condition of licence, contravening

 (1) A licence holder must not contravene a condition of the licence.